Illustrative semaglutide injection vial on moss

 How to use Semaglutide Injection?

-After an online consult and clinical review, treatment may be prescribed.
-Injections are self-administered at home using your personalized instructions and schedule.
+After completing an intake and clinical review, and a visit if required by your state, treatment may be prescribed.
+If prescribed, injections are self-administered at home according to your clinician’s instructions and dosing schedule.

 Get started